Nambu-Covariant Many-Body Theory II: Self-Consistent Approximations: Self-consistent interactions

 Similarly, let us assume that the poles in energy of the two-body Green's function \emph{must} be shifted compared to those obtained by a simple product of two one-body Green's functions.
 An approximation based on a finite number of Feynman diagrams in $\Gamma^{(2)}$ cannot achieve this goal.
 To design approximations where these shifts are possible, we distinguish between \emph{irreducible} and \emph{reducible} contributions\footnote{This is similar in spirit to the Dyson-Schwinger equation, where only 1PI diagrams are kept and then iterated to generate an infinite number of reducible terms.}.
 For any finite number of irreducible Feynman diagrams, an infinite number of reducible diagrams are generated by iteration, so that poles of the two-body Green's function are shifted.
 Since the two-body Green's function depends on three independent energies, poles can be shifted in three directions.
 These three possibilities are reflected in three different ways of building reducible diagrams from an irreducible set.
 A classical example of a set of equations that relate a two-body irreducible part to reducible components is the parquet equations.
 For a detailed account of parquet equations in the symmetry-conserving case, we refer the reader to Chap.~15 of Ref.~\cite{Blaizot1986}.

 The parquet equations have high potentialities but, unfortunately, their application to nuclear physics has been hampered by numerical complexity.
 Ref.~\cite{Bergli2011} describes an attempt in the symmetry-conserving case.
 The main difference with respect to the Dyson-Schwinger equation is that the parquet equations cannot be expressed as an explicit functional of irreducible diagrams.
 As a consequence, computing the infinite set of reducible diagrams contributing to $\Gamma^{(2)}$ from the parquet equations is an iterative process, starting from a set (its kernel) of chosen irreducible diagrams.
 To the best of our knowledge, even in the simplest case where just one interaction vertex is used for the irreducible kernel, the numerical complexity to evaluate the whole parquet series has not yet been overcome for nuclear systems.
-In particular, the attempts of Ref.~\cite{Bergli2011} where hindered by the uncontrolled energy behaviour near isolated poles of the propagators.
-Ref.~\cite{Barbieri2003} resolved these issues by reformulating the problem as an energy-independent eigenvalue problem.
-While the latter work focused on improving approximations for the Bethe-Salpeter equation, it could also resum one particular channel on the parquet equations.
-Further computational developments remain necessary in that direction.
+In particular, the attempts of Ref.~\cite{Bergli2011} were hindered by the uncontrolled energy behaviour near isolated poles of the propagators.
+One approach to resolve this problem was suggested in Ref.~\cite{Barbieri2003} where the problem was reformulated as an energy-independent eigenvalue problem.
+While the latter work focused on improving approximations for the Bethe-Salpeter equation, it could also resum one particular channel of the parquet equations.
+Further computational developments remain however necessary in that direction.